nunyabidnes/outlet/README.md

 And one to turn it on when the battery is drained:
 If Maker Event "bat_low", then turn on Outlet

+Put your IFTTT key in the both of the https calls in the script, in place of "YourKeyHere"

-Then the script can be scheduled to run in cron.
+Make the script executable, and then it can be scheduled to run in cron.